What I Did on Jury Duty

 mind numbing detail work in the organization.
 The defense contended that

 Raymundo was not Fernando Landano but someone else, and Fernando was

-doing him a favor that day outside the resaurant in Queens, and all the
+doing him a favor that day outside the restaurant in Queens, and all the

-other incidents had niggly inconsistancies.
+other incidents had niggly inconsistencies.
 Similarly, Jorge's defense

 was that he was not Zurdo - and since he was not seen often or for long